 - The time that you ran the query and receive the questionable data.
 (This can be important for forecast data.)

 - The method that you used to run the query – web query UI, API, Excel, etc.

 - If you use our Query Builder to run the query, please follow these steps

 - To obtain this log into the Query Builder using your Visual Crossing Weahter account.

 - Next compose your query via the interface.
 You should limit the query to the specific location(s) and dates or times show the problem.

 - Run the query and check the results.
 Do they show the error that you expected?
 If not, carefully compare your original query showing the error to the current one in the UI.

 - Click on the Query API button above the query results.
 This will open the query window shown below.

 - Copy the query URL from the Base Query text box.

 Please email this entire set of information to our support team at firstname.lastname@example.org.
-This information will allow us to more quickly and easily reproduce the exact problem that you are seeing.
-Our weather experts will analyze the raw data and the source data to help explain the issue.
-Please note that this may take a few days, and we will get back to you as soon as possible with our findings.
+This information will allow us to more quickly and easily understand and reproduce the exact problem that you are seeing.
+Our weather experts will analyze the raw data along with the data sources to find an explanation for the issue.
+Please note that this effort may take some time, and we will get back to you as soon as possible with our findings.